PavelFalta/Creathon25/README.md

 ## Command-line Tools

-The repository includes several command-line tools for common tasks:
+The repository includes several command-line tools:

 ### anomalies.py
 Display information about anomalies in an HDF5 file: